kkempster94/me/README.md

 # Kylan Kempster - Personal Website

-This is a simple, beautiful modern website for Kylan Kempster, a full-stack developer with a focus on frontend, located in Dallas.
+This is a simple, modern website for Kylan Kempster, a full-stack developer with a focus on frontend, located in Dallas.

 ## How to Host on GitHub Pages